-Rehabilitation Monitoring
+3.2 Rehabilitation Monitoring

-In March 2012, BHP Petroleum commenced rehabilitation of 285 hectares of an area approved for clearing for gas pipelines.
-Monitoring of the rehabilitation was required to demonstrate that, within three years of commencement of rehabilitation, the reinstated vegetation had at least 60 per cent of pre-clearing species diversity and weed coverage of no more than the pre-clearing levels (Condition 8 of Ministerial Statement 844).
+In March 2012, BHP Petroleum (now Woodside Energy Global Pty Ltd) commenced rehabilitation of 285 hectares of an area approved for clearing for gas pipelines.
+Monitoring of the rehabilitation was required to demonstrate that, within three years of commencement of rehabilitation, the reinstated vegetation had species diversity not less than 60 percent of the known original species diversity and weed coverage which was equal to or less than the pre-clearing levels (Condition 8 of Ministerial Statement 844).

-Monitoring of transects along the Macedon Gas Pipeline was completed by Astron in 2010 (the baseline survey prior to clearing) and then post-rehabilitation in 2013, 2014 and 2015 by Astron, and by Biota Environmental Sciences in 2017, 2019 and 2021.
+Monitoring of transects along the Macedon Gas Pipeline was completed by Astron in 2010 (the baseline survey prior to clearing) and then post-rehabilitation in 2013, 2014 and 2015 by Astron, and by Biota Environmental Sciences in 2017, 2019, 2021 and 2022.
 There was no vegetation rehabilitation survey completed in 2020 due to Covid restrictions impacting on personnel movements and availability, and later, affecting the optimal timing of the survey (i.e. after adequate rainfall).

-For the 2021 reporting year, the field survey was completed between 5-7 May 2021.
+For the 2022 reporting year, the field survey was completed between 18-20 May 2022.
 Ten rehabilitation sites were assessed in historically disturbed areas, with seven of these also having an associated analogue site located in a nearby undisturbed area.
 Monitoring was completed according to the methodology established by Astron.
 To summarise the development of vegetation along the rehabilitation transects, each transect was also ranked according to a predefined rehabilitation scale.
-A summary of the results from the 2021 Rehabilitation Monitoring Survey is provided below and the full report is provided in Appendix 1.
+A summary of the results from the 2022 Rehabilitation Monitoring Survey is provided below and the full report is provided in Appendix 1.

-A total of 98 native vascular flora species from 55 genera and 25 families were recorded from the 17 transects in 2021.
-Two weed species were recorded: \Cenchrus ciliaris and \C. setiger.
+A total of 72 native vascular flora species from 46 genera and 18 families were recorded from the 17 transects in 2022.
+Two weed species were recorded: Cenchrus ciliaris and C. setiger.